ayan-cs/data-structures-python/README.md

 # Data Structures using Python
 ***This Repo is the Solutions of Assignment-1 of DSA Bridge Course, which is a mandatory course for all M.Tech.
 CSE, M.Tech.
 AI and M.Tech.
 DCS students and offered in Fall 2021, Indian Institute of Technology Jodhpur.***

-Here I have uploaded the implementations of basic data structures using C language.
+Here I have uploaded the implementations of basic data structures using Python language.
 The Repo includes programs of
 - Singly Linked List
 - Doubly Linked List
 - Circular Linked List